MaximilianoMB/MaximilianoMB/README.md

 🌱 I have a strong desire to use technology to improve my life and the life of people around me, learning what is possible (what isn´t?) broadens life itself and I try to express that through my work.

-🤔 Looking to contribute and help other people in different and interesting projects anyway I can.
+🤔 Looking to contribute and help other people in different and interesting projects, anyway I can.

 💬 You can reach me in: